 Friday, September 24th, Trout Spey Q&A/Social

 This year’s event will kick off on Friday Evening.
-Beginning at 5:30 PM, we will be hosting a fun, informal Trout Spey Question & Answer social gathering featuring the Spey nerds from Big Sky Anglers as well as visiting reps and instructors at the West Yellowstone Town Park.
-If weather is looking funky/wet/cold we may shift back tot eh flyshop, so if you don’t find us at the park you know where to go next.
+Beginning at 5:30 PM, we will be hosting a fun, informal Trout Spey Question & Answer social gathering featuring the Spey nerds from Big Sky Anglers as well as visiting reps and instructors at the Fly Shop on the corner of Madison and Canyon.
 This is a great opportunity to ask those questions that have been lingering in your mind since last fall, and to learn from the answers to questions that others ask.
 Anything about Spey casting, gear, presentation, rigging, and more is fair game.
 Special prize for whoever asks the first question that results in a friendly argument among the panel!
 Note, the Friday Evening portion of the event is free and all are welcome.

 Saturday, September 25th, All Day On the Water

 The main event will be held Saturday out at the Hwy 191 bridge over the Madison River, where past events have been held.
 If you’ve been to our earlier Spey Days events, the format will be familiar.

 The main parking lot will be set up with tents from the reps from a range of companies and serve as home base for lunch.
 Rods, reels, lines, and more will be available to check out, and cast on the water.
 As always, we encourage folks to bring their rods and play around with a variety of lines to really dial in your kit with the help of knowedgeable reps and BSA staff.
 The on-water presentations will be spaced out with lots of time for trying gear, casting instruction, and Q&A with presenters and reps.
 The event officially starts at 9am and will attempt to follow this schedule: